 Tara slunk into the house, the crystal hidden in her pocket.
 Her father turned to look at her.

 Willow recognized fear in his eyes as he said, "I ever catch you doing that devil stuff in my house again, I'll tan your hide.
 You understand me, girl?"

 "Get to work."

 Willow realized that things were different after that.
-Mr. Maclay never hit his daughter again.
+Mister Maclay never hit his daughter again.
 He almost acted as if she didn't exist.
 But Tara never seemed to understand that she had the power from that moment on.
-The frightened child only saw the man she had always feared.
+The frightened child only saw the man she'd always feared.

 That night, Tara looked around her room.
-She pulled out the treasures she had rescued from the attic and hid them in her book bag.
-She found some jewelry that had been her mother's and stuck that in there too.
+She pulled out the treasures she'd rescued from the attic and hid them in her book bag.
+She found some jewelry that must have been her mother's and stuck that in there too.
 She added her diploma and grades, then grabbed her coat and snuck out of the house.

 She walked to the edge of the woods, wondering which way to go.
 Suddenly a road of stars opened up in front of her.
 Tara started to breathe heavily and her eyes filled with tears.
 "Little Star," she said as she stepped onto the path.

 The path wound around the trees, leading her deeper into the woods.
-She had never been this far into the forest.
 Suddenly she heard a sound.
 She stopped in shock.
 A tear fell slipped down her cheek.
 "Mom?"

 "Astaroth," a voice hissed back.
 "Come to me, my little star."

 Tara ran the rest of the way.
 She threw herself into her mother's arms, sobbing wildly.
 They sank down to the ground, her mother holding her while she wept out her pain.
 "Shhh, my love.
 Shhh.
 I'm right here."